MLHale/GenCyber-web-content/day2/day2-firewalls-iptables.md

 `<matching criteria>`
 Next comes the **match criteria** component.
 This components specifies the conditions that will be used to match specific types of incoming network packets.

 So this matching critiera  `-p tcp --dport 80` says: Match all packets with the TCP protocol with a destination port 80.
 Again, port 80 on the server is your default webserver port.
-We did not specify any source or destination IP addresses so it will match all ip addresses.
+We did not specify any source or destination IP addresses so it will match all IP addresses.
 For incoming packets, the "destination" is the server where you are authoring the iptables rules, and the "source" is the client computer.
 For outgoing packets, the "source" is the server and the "destination" is the client computer.

 ---
 `<target>`